Support to help you thrive

-- Our La Trobe Host Program introduces you to friendly students who already know the ropes and are keen to help.
+- Our La Trobe Leaders Program introduces you to friendly students who already know the ropes and are keen to help.
 They’ll provide tips and advice to help you get involved in the university community and settle in to your new study environment.

 Ongoing support to help you succeed

 Orientation is just the beginning.
 Throughout your degree, you’ll have access to a range of free support programs to help you refine your study skills and maintain your personal wellbeing.

 - Peer learning advisors (PLAs) are experienced students who are available to help you stay on top of your studies.
 Learn about assignment writing, time management, research skills, and other topics relevant to your field of study.
 Study groups and workshops are available and run throughout the year.

 - Smarthinking is an online tutoring service covering a range of topics including writing, maths, and core academic skills.
 The service includes assignment feedback, live tutoring, question submission and information boards.